nats-io/nats.js/migration.md

 - RequestStrategy "Jitter" is now called "stall" to adopt the term used by new implementations in other clients and the RequestStrategy enum is now a type alias to simple strings "timer", "count", "stall", "sentinel".
+- `SHA256` a support type for object store has been moved to @nats-io/obj

 ## Changes in JetStream